NIEA Mission Statement

 - Support continuing use of traditional knowledge and language;

-- Improve educational opportunities and results;
+- Improve educational opportunities and results in our communities.

 The National Indian Education Association (NIEA) was formed in 1970, in Minneapolis, Minnesota, by Native educators who were anxious to find solutions to improve the education system for Native children.
 The NIEA Convention was established to mark the beginning of a national forum for sharing and developing ideas, and influencing federal policy.